clb-jraphael/ARM-Baguio-Tourist-Destinations/README.md

 These results help in understanding the patterns and tendencies of tourist behaviors in Baguio City.

-Conclusion

 This ARM model provides valuable insights into the behavior of tourists in Baguio City.
 By analyzing which destinations are frequently visited together, you can better understand tourist preferences and optimize travel recommendations and marketing strategies.

-Recommendations for Data Analysis
+Recommendations for improvements and for further analysis:

 In my analysis of tourist tendencies, I have identified the following recommendations to improve the accuracy and reliability of the results: